blinkylights23/grunt-swigtemplates/README.md

 # grunt-swigtemplates

-`grunt-swigtemplates` is a Grunt plugin for processing [swig](http://paularmstrong.github.io/swig/) templates.
+Use `grunt-swigtemplates` to create grunt tasks for processing your [swig](http://paularmstrong.github.io/swig/) templates.
 It'll be most useful when using swig as the templating engine for static sites, but should be general enough to be useful in other scenarios as well.
-The plugin also includes a simple mechanism for building localized versions of your static site using whatever internationalization tools you prefer.
+The plugin includes methods for defining template variables with JSON files on the filesystem, or by defining them in the Grunt config.
+It also includes a simple mechanism for building localized versions of your static site using whatever internationalization tools you prefer.